meysamfozi/meysamfozi.github.io/_pages/about.md

 ---

-* I got my B.Sc. degree from the [Computer Science and Engineering Department](http://cse.sbu.ac.ir/) at [Shahid Beheshti University](http://sbu.ac.ir/), advised by Dr. [Ramak Ghavamizadeh](https://cse.sbu.ac.ir/~r-ghavami). [[Curriculum Vitae](https://meysamfozi.github.io/cv/)]
+* I am Currently pursuing my PhD in AI at Amirkabir University of Technology. [[Curriculum Vitae](https://meysamfozi.github.io/cv/)]
-* My research interests lie in the general area of data science, particularly in big data, network analysis, deep learning, and time series analysis as well as their applications in information retrieval, natural language processing, and financial markets.
+* My research interests lie in the general area of data science, particularly in reinforcement learning and its applications in textual, financial, and health data, as well as online markets, algorithmic trading, and recommender systems.
-* Currently working as a software engineer at [Rayanesh Mobin Hooshyar](http://hooshyara.ir/).

 # Recent News
-* September 2016.
-Accepted in University of Tehran in the field of information technology.
+* September 2022.
+Accepted in Amirkabir University of Technology in the field of artificial intelligence.
+* September 2020.
+Accepted in Shahid Beheshti University in the field of computer engineering, artificial intelligence.
 * September 2012.
-Accepted in Shahid Beheshti University in the field of computer engineering software major.
+Accepted in Shahid Beheshti University in the field of computer engineering, software.